kid-a-mnesiac/melonDS-RPC/README.md

 <img src="https://i.imgur.com/FBvF9oP.png">

 As you can see, it has its flaws.
-The de-obfuscator will definitely be reworked, the same can't be said about the game titles being cut off.
+The de-obfuscator will definitely be reworked, the same can't yet be said about the game titles being cut off.
 <br>Since the game name is fetched from the ROM file name displayed in the window title, some of them are cut off, for example, <b>Mario & Sonic at the Olympic Winter Games</b>.

 <img src="https://i.imgur.com/r3fBazR.png">